e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 `sudo apt-get install openvpn openssl easy-rsa`

 **Note:** the setup I describe below lets you securely connect to a virtual network including the server and other machines connected to it.
 This means that, from the client's point of view, the server will have an IP like `10.50.50.1`, the client will have `10.50.50.2`, and another machine connected to the server will have `10.50.50.3`.
 These three machines can then communicate as if they were on the same network.
 That's all this config does.
-In particular, **it does NOT mean** that all your internet traffic will go *via* a secure tunnel and exit through the server's internet connection (unlike the common meaning of VPN, and what services like NordVPN offer).
+In particular, **it does NOT mean** that all your internet traffic will go *via* a secure tunnel and exit through the server's internet connection (unlike the layman meaning of the term "VPN", and what services like NordVPN offer).
 You can configure OpenVPN to do that though, see [here](https://web.archive.org/web/20250505064141/https://openvpn.net/community-resources/how-to/#routing-all-client-traffic-including-web-traffic-through-the-vpn).

 ### Generating security keys